Peter I. Belk

 Digital Futures Project

-Peter I. Belk is the Deputy Director, J5, Strategy, Policy, Plans and Concepts at United States Special Operations Command (USSOCOM).
-In this capacity, he leads command development of strategic plans and risk assessments for the Secretary of Defense, Joint Chiefs of Staff, and Cabinet-level officers and the implementation and integration of strategic planning processes across the U.S. Special Operations Forces enterprise.
-Mr. Belk also served as a Senior Policy Advisor at USSOCOM where he was as a coordinator and subject matter expert in support of command requirements for national-level policy integration for irregular warfare and countering weapons of mass destruction efforts, as well as broader national policy initiatives.
+Most recently, Mr. Belk served as the Deputy Director, J5, Strategy, Policy, Plans and Concepts at United States Special Operations Command (USSOCOM) where he led command development of strategic plans, campaign design and risk assessments, as well as the implementation and integration of strategic planning processes across the U.S. Special Operations Forces enterprise.
+He developed enterprise targeted capability priorities for force posture development and allocation, the command Program Objective Memorandum and force design.
+Mr. Belk was also a Senior Policy Advisor at USSOCOM where he served as a coordinator and subject matter expert on irregular warfare and countering weapons of mass destruction policy integration.

 Mr. Belk is a licensed attorney in the District of Columbia and the State of New York.
 Mr. Belk holds a Bachelor of Arts in Political Science, with honors, from the University of Pennsylvania, a Master of Arts in National Security Studies from Georgetown University, and a Juris Doctorate from Columbia University School of Law.